arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges26.md

 A batchSize value `0` is now disallowed when calling the cursor API via HTTP `POST /_api/cursor`.

-The HTTP REST API `POST /_api/cursor` does not accept a `batchSize` parameter value of `0` any longer.
+The HTTP RESTful API `POST /_api/cursor` does not accept a `batchSize` parameter value of `0` any longer.
 A batch size of 0 never made much sense, but previous versions of ArangoDB did not check for this value.
 Now creating a cursor using a `batchSize` value 0 will result in an HTTP 400 error response.

 ### Document URLs returned

-The REST API method GET `/_api/document?collection=...` (that method will return partial URLs to all documents in the collection) will now properly prefix document address URLs with the current database name.
+The RESTful API method GET `/_api/document?collection=...` (that method will return partial URLs to all documents in the collection) will now properly prefix document address URLs with the current database name.